ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 Unlike SDR (Standard Dynamic Range), HDR delivers sharper contrast, brighter highlights, and richer, more vibrant colors.
 Some argue that 1080p HDR can look better than 4K SDR!
 With growing support from streaming platforms, Blu-rays, and gaming consoles, HDR has become a standard feature in TVs, monitors, and even smartphones.
 As it becomes more accessible, HDR is fast becoming the new standard for entertainment.

-So, for breathtaking visuals that feel more real than reality, HDR is absolutely worth it.
+So, for breathtaking visuals that feel more real than reality, HDR is worth it.
 Once you experience it, there’s no going back.

 Final Thoughts